SnootyMonkey/coming-soon/README.md

+# coming-soon

-# coming-soon - simple landing page email collector, with 100% more parenthesis than the leading brand
+A simple landing page email collector, with 90% more parentheses than the leading brand.

 ## What is coming-soon?